- J.D., magna cum laude, Harvard Law School

 Right to Counsel

 Lauren Sudeall Lucas, assistant professor of law, teaches Constitutional Law and Capital Punishment.
 Her scholarly work to date has focused on the relationship between rights and identity as well as the intersection of constitutional law and criminal procedure.
 Other research interests include the constitutional treatment of multiracial and economically and politically marginalized populations.
-Her recent scholarship has appeared in the California Law Review, Minnesota Law Review and the Federal Sentencing Reporter, among other publications.
+Her recent scholarship has appeared, or is forthcoming in the Columbia Law Review, California Law Review, Minnesota Law Review and the Federal Sentencing Reporter, among other publications.

 Before joining the academy, Lucas clerked for Justice John Paul Stevens on the Supreme Court of the United States and Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit.
 She then worked at the Southern Center for Human Rights in Atlanta, first as a Soros Justice Fellow and later as a staff attorney.

 At the Southern Center, she represented indigent capital clients in Georgia and Alabama and litigated civil claims regarding constitutional violations within the criminal justice system, based primarily on the right to counsel.
 She serves on the Southern Center’s board of directors and on the Indigent Defense Committee of the State Bar of Georgia.

 Lucas graduated magna cum laude from Harvard Law School, where she served as treasurer of the Harvard Law Review.
 She received her B.A. with distinction from Yale University.